-We study the convergence of stochastic conditional gradient methods under a fixed token budget.
-Our analysis shows that there exists an optimal batch size that yields the best performance.
-Moreover, the resulting convergence rates are predictive, enabling us to derive joint token-aware scaling laws for batch size, sequence length, Frank–Wolfe stepsize, and momentum parameters as the model size or token horizon grows.
+We study stochastic conditional gradient methods under a fixed token budget [21] and show that an optimal batch size exists.
+Our analysis yields predictive convergence rates, enabling joint token-aware scaling laws for batch size, sequence length, Frank-Wolfe stepsize, and momentum as the model size or token horizon grows.

-We study the coupling of the NGN stepsize with Polyak momentum.
-Incorporating this combination into base optimizers such as SGD and Adam improves their robustness to the choice of learning rate.
-In some cases, increasing the learning rate by up to an order of magnitude beyond its optimal value results in little to no performance degradation.
-Importantly, the peak performance of the base optimizer is preserved.
+We study the coupling of the NGN stepsize with Polyak momentum [17] and show that incorporating this combination into base optimizers such as SGD and Adam improves robustness to learning-rate choice.
+In some cases, increasing the learning rate by up to an order of magnitude beyond its optimal value leads to little or no performance degradation, while preserving peak performance.

 43rd International Conference on Machine Learning (ICML 2026)